SEX WORK LAWS IN AUSTRALIA

 A sex services premises can be any of the following:

-This is a broad definition, and applies to many kinds of places where sex work may occur, including small groups of workers working together from the same place, or individual sex workers working from their homes or rented premises (see Independent (private) sex work below).
+This is a broad definition, and applies to many kinds of places where sex work may occur.
+Depending on local council rules, it may include individual sex workers working from their homes (see Independent (private) sex work below).

 Sex services premises are subject to the following restrictions:

-• Sex services premises cannot be licensed to sell alcohol, and sex work cannot take place in licensed premises (but complimentary alcohol may be served) (Liquor Act 1982)
+- Sex services premises cannot be licensed to sell alcohol, and sex work cannot take place in licensed premises.
+Complimentary alcohol may be served.
+(Liquor Act 1982)

 Sex services premises and local councils

 One of the main ways sex work is restricted in NSW is through laws made by local councils.
-Local councils are responsible for making a type of law called a local environmental plan (LEP), which controls what activities different buildings or blocks of land can be used for.
+Local councils make a type of law called a local environmental plan (LEP), which controls what different buildings or blocks of land can be used for.
 If a person wants to use a building or land for a specific purpose, or to change that purpose, they must apply to their local council for ‘development application’ (DA) approval.

-If a local council becomes aware of a sex services premises that is ‘non-compliant’ with an LEP, they may investigate to show that the premises is being used for sex work and to shut it down.
+If a local council becomes aware that a sex services premises is operating outside of the LEP rules, they may investigate whether the premises is being used for sex work and order the business to close.
 This may involve:

 Use of private investigators and resident complaints

-Local councils may also act on complaints from surrounding residents and businesses and obtain a court order to close brothels under the Restricted Premises Act 1943, even in the case of compliant businesses.
+Local councils may also act on complaints from neighbours and obtain a court order to close a brothel, even if the business is permitted by an LEP.
+(See Restricted Premises Act 1943).

 Massage parlours